minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

 .. mc-cmd:: --filter-request

-   Trace calls with request size greater than the specified :mc-cmd:`~mc admin trace --filter-size` value.
+   Trace client operations or calls with request size greater than the specified :mc-cmd:`~mc admin trace --filter-size` value.

    Must be used with :mc-cmd:`~mc admin trace --filter-size` flag.

 .. mc-cmd:: --filter-response

-   Trace calls with response size greater than the specified :mc-cmd:`~mc admin trace --filter-size` value.
+   Trace client operations or calls with response size greater than the specified :mc-cmd:`~mc admin trace --filter-size` value.

    Must be used with :mc-cmd:`~mc admin trace --filter-size` flag.

 .. mc-cmd:: --filter-size

-   Size limit of a filtered call.
+   Size limit of a filtered client operation or call.

    Must be used with either :mc-cmd:`~mc admin trace --filter-request` or :mc-cmd:`~mc admin trace --filter-response` flag.